 If you are exposed to the estate tax on the federal level, the state level, or both, you have options with regard to the implementation of estate tax efficiency strategies.
 There are a number of tools that can be utilized effectively, including the family limited partnership and certain irrevocable trusts.

 The ideal course of action will depend upon the circumstances, and we would be glad to explain your options to you in person.
-You can send us a message to request an appointment, and we can be reached by phone at 518-389-6020.
+You can send us a message to request an appointment.

 Download Our Free Worksheet!